Categories

 Transpersonal Psychology

-In the field of transpersonal psychology, which explores the spiritual and transcendent aspects of human experience, ayahuasca is seen as a powerful tool for expanding consciousness beyond the ego.
+In the field of transpersonal psychology, which explores the spiritual and transcendent aspects of human experience, ayahuasca is seen as a powerful help for expanding consciousness beyond the ego.
 This discipline views ayahuasca as a means of facilitating spiritual experiences, including:

 Mystical states of unity or oneness with the universe.